zhangjun001/AD-Landmark-Prediction/README.md

-The code was written by Jun Zhang, Department of Radiology at UNC.
-He is currently working at Duke University
+The code was written by Jun Zhang and Mingxia Liu, Department of Radiology at UNC.
+Jun Zhang is currently working at Duke University

 Applications